aswatisrl/vidi-mqtt-driver/README.md

 - Username: *admin*
 - Password: *admin*

-**Important:** At first access, change the password by clicking on the profile icon at the botton of the left sidebar
+>**⚠️ Important:** At first access, change the password by clicking on the profile icon at the bottom of the left sidebar

 The CoAP Gateway needs also to consume the APIs exposed by API Server.
 For this purpose, a default user is created in the API Server during the initialization:
 - Username: *coap_gateway_user*
 - Password: *changeme*

-Log out from `admin` user and log is as `coap_gateway_user`
+Log out from `admin` user and log in as `coap_gateway_user`

-Once logged, change the password by clicking on the profile icon at the botton of the left sidebar
+Once logged, change the password by clicking on the profile icon at the bottom of the left sidebar

 At this point you need to open the file `compose.yaml` and edit the line `API_PASSWORD=changeme` in the *coap-gateway* section, replacing the default password with the new one that you just created.
 Restart the containers using the commands